timsong-cpp/papers/3613_horses/horses.md

 Once we realize that range adaptors are lazy algorithms, the problem with such examples becomes obvious: they are equivalent to mutating a container while iterating over it.
 That's generally a bad idea when the algorithm is eager.
 It's not made less bad just because the algorithm is lazy.

-Formally, such mutations is forbidden by the requirement that `ranges::begin` must be equality-preserving, non-modifying[^1], and stable when applied to forward (or stronger) ranges -- as long as the `filter_view` exists, messing with the underlying container is a violation of the semantic requirements on `range`, caching or not.
+Formally, such mutations are forbidden by the requirement that `ranges::begin` must be equality-preserving, non-modifying[^1], and stable when applied to forward (or stronger) ranges -- as long as the `filter_view` exists, messing with the underlying container is a violation of the semantic requirements on `range`, caching or not.
 But why let that stop the paper?